Farama-Foundation/PettingZoo/docs/api.md

 `infos = {0:[first agent's info], 1:[second agent's info] ... n-1:[nth agent's info]}`

 `observe(agent)`: Returns the observation an agent currently can make. `last()` calls this function.

+`state()`: Returns a global observation of the current state of the environment.
+Currently, only `butterfly` environments have this method implemented.
+If `state()` is called in an unsupported environment the following `NotImplementedError` will raise:

+`state() method has not been implemented in the environment {}.`

 `rewards`: A dict of the rewards of every current agent at the time called, keyed by name.
 Rewards the instantaneous reward generated after the last step.
 Note that agents can be added or removed from this attribute. `last()` does not directly access this attribute, rather the returned reward is stored in an internal variable.
 The rewards structure looks like: